pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-3/module-3-demo.md

 ## Demo 1 Script - Route and Unit Test Creation

 1. I've opened my development environment along with two application classes.
 The first class is named Address Updates to Customer Service Route.
-It's where I plan to define the route for updating customer addresses from a file to a REST endpoint.
+This is where I will add the route logic.
 Since I'm using Spring for this demonstration, one of it's benefits is that I can annotate a Route Builder class as a Spring component.
 Camel will then automatically take care of loading it and executing it in the Camel context.
 Just as in the previous route demonstration, I'll start by defining the from and to definition in the configure method.
 ```
 from("")
   .to("");
 ```

 2. If you remember in the last demonstration, Camel provided a default name for my route when it was initialized.
-It's better to define the name of your routes.
+It's always a good idea to define a specific name for your routes.
 As you'll see shortly, the name can then be used for identification in testing or for other purposes such as logging and notifications.
 ```
 from("")
   .routeId("address-updates-to-customer-service-route")